wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/DistributedComputing/Serverless/Serverless-Reference.md

 # SelfHosted

-* [2017-faas #Project# ](https://github.com/alexellis/faas): Functions as a Service - a serverless framework for Docker & Kubernetes
+* [2017-faas #Project#](https://github.com/alexellis/faas): Functions as a Service - a serverless framework for Docker & Kubernetes

+* [1Backend #Project#](https://github.com/1backend/1backend): Run your web apps with the ease of git repos.
+Build reusable microservices and functions.